imrafaelmerino/mighty-meter/README.md

 Services on the Leader will be set up as follows:

-- **Nginx** listening on port 80
+- **Nginx** is listening on port 80.
-- **Grafana** at http://localhost:80/grafana (configured as a reverse proxy on Nginx)
+- **Grafana** is accessible at [http://localhost:80/grafana](http://localhost:80/grafana) (set up as a reverse proxy through Nginx).
-- **InfluxDB** running on a container.
-See this [Querying the Database](#querying-db) for opening the CLI
+- **InfluxDB** is running in a container.
+Refer to [Querying the Database](#querying-db) for instructions on opening the CLI.
-- Jmeter leader containers are created only when starting a test, and are destroyed when the test finishes
+- JMeter leader containers are created at the start of a test and removed once the test is complete.

 Port can be customized via the variable `_NGINX_PORT` in the [`.defaults`](bin/.defaults) file.
 Component versions are specified in the [`.versions`](bin/.versions)